The iPhone 13 Pro and iPhone 13 Pro Max

 Introduced on September 14, 2021, the iPhone 13 Pro and iPhone 13 Pro Max are Apple's newest high-end pro-level flagship iPhones and are being sold alongside the more affordable iPhone 13 and iPhone 13 mini.
 The iPhone 13 Pro and iPhone 13 Pro Max are ideal for those who want iPhones with the most features and the best cameras.

 The 6.1-inch iPhone 13 Pro is the successor to the iPhone 12 Pro, while the 6.7-inch iPhone 13 Pro Max is the replacement for the iPhone 12 Pro Max.
 Both of the new iPhone 13 Pro models are nearly identical in design to the iPhone 12 Pro models, featuring flat edges, a stainless steel frame, a textured matte glass back, and a slight increase in thickness (7.65mm).
-The iPhone 13 Pro models are available in Silver, Gold, Sierra Blue, and Graphite.
+The iPhone 13 Pro models are available in Silver, Gold, Sierra Blue, Graphite, and Alpine Green.

 Both of the new models feature OLED Super Retina XDR Displays that support ProMotion technology with adaptive refresh rates ranging from 10Hz up to 120Hz, much like the iPad Pro models.
 The displays are up to 25 percent brighter outdoors.